 Malta is a small island (27km x 14.4km) located in a strategic position in the centre of the Mediterranean, between Italy (Sicily) and Tunisia.
-It has much of historical and cultural interest for visitors and has long maintained an interest in maritime affairs.
+It has much of historical and cultural interest for visitors, especially as an important maritime country.